ibireme/YYCategories/README.md

 About
 ==============
-I want to use the APIs as if it was provided by system, so I don't add prefix in these categories. if you just need some pieces of code in this project, pick them out and don't import the whole library.
+I want to use the APIs as if it was provided by system, so I don't add prefix in these categories.
+This may cause some potential problems（such as conflict with other libraries), so if you just need some pieces of code in this project, pick them out and don't import the whole library.